jquery/jquery/README.md

 Removing sizzle is not supported on the 1.x branch.

-*Note*: Excluding Sizzle will also exclude all jQuery selector extensions (such as `effects/animatedSelector` and `css/hiddenVisibleSelectors`).

 The build process shows a message for each dependent module it excludes or includes.

 ##### AMD name